dart-archive/www.dartlang.org/src/site/articles/optional-types/index.markdown

 is a runtime operation.
 How does this square with the claim that types are optional?

 Well, if you don't want to ever think about types, generics won't force you to.
 You can create instances of generic classes without providing type parameters.
-For example:
+For example, the following code works just fine:

 {% prettify dart %}
 new List();
 {% endprettify %}

-works just fine.
 Of course, you can write

 {% prettify dart %}
 new List<String>();
 {% endprettify %}

 if you want.

 {% prettify dart %}
 new List();
 {% endprettify %}

 is just a shorthand for

 {% prettify dart %}
 new List<dynamic>();